 New Year, New Plans

 Even among those who hadn’t yet traveled, the idea of traveling was still in the works.
 More specifically, traveling while off the grid.
-Two-thirds of respondents wanted to travel this way in 2021.
+Two-thirds of respondents wanted to travel this way going forward.
 This was largely influenced by the pandemic, as 88.1% agreed that they were more interested in a remote type of getaway specifically because of the pandemic.
 If respondents who had tried it already are any indication, they’ll likely be happier for the decision.

 Remote work took on a much more literal meaning for many participants.
 Overall, 52.4% planned to work remotely in a cabin.
 Baby boomers were the most likely to consider this extremely remote work, while just under half of millennials could say the same.
 Considering how much more productive people felt while working from a remote cabin, perhaps even more will be willing to give it a try in the near future.

-As respondents also shared, however, online research can be incredibly important in making the trip go right.
+As respondents also shared, online research can be incredibly important in making the trip go right.
 This process can be a fun part of the experience, especially if you start with VacationRenter.

 VacationRenter helps you find the absolute perfect rental for your next great getaway.
 Easily search and browse based on your specific needs and get inspired by all the world has to offer you.
 Just head to VacationRenter today to get started.